ysdede/Strat/README.md

 0.1.4:

-0.1.5: Renam self.capital to self.balance for compatibility with new jesse.
+0.1.5: Rename self.capital to self.balance for compatibility with new jesse.

 0.1.6:

 0.1.7:

 0.1.8:
-Add pnl to discord wallect message.
+Add pnl to discord wallet message.

 0.1.9:
 Add Alex Lau's position.entry_price fix for persistency.